-Global Correspondent Banking Monitor: January 2025
+Global Correspondent Banking Monitor - April 2025

 Are you paying your competition when it comes to FX wires?
 In most cases, the answer is, yes.
 Community banks and Credit Unions are often chosen by customers who prefer the personalized attention they receive in a boutique environment; they are trusted partners to local businesses or want to support community-focused efforts.
 However, these smaller institutions sometimes lack the technology and resources to offer the same range of services as larger institutions.
 As a result, they may have to provide these services at a loss to meet their client's expectations and keep them satisfied.
 Consequently, these financial institutions end up paying excessive fees to big banks to facilitate cross-boarder wire transfers, effectively supporting their competition instead of sustaining their own business.